valdiman/PUF_PAS_Model/README.md

 --------
 R FILES AND STRUCTURE
 --------
 It is recommended to create a project in R (e.g., PUF-PAS.Rproj).
-Download the project file (.Rproj) and the R subfolder R where the codes are located, and the Subfolder.R code.
+Download the project file (.Rproj) and the R subfolders where the codes are located, and the Subfolder.R code.
 Run first the Subfolder.R code, which will generate all the subfolders.
 The structure of this project includes an R subfolder where all the R codes are located.
-There is a Data subfolder where the physico-chemical properties of the individual PCB congeners are stored.data are storage, and then an Output subfolder, where the results are located.
+There is a Data subfolder where the physico-chemical properties of the individual PCB congeners are stored, and then an Output subfolder, where the results are located.
 The R subfolder is also subdivided into Meteorology and PufPasEffectiveVolume subfolders.

-The meteorological data are generated here: process_isd_met_dataV01.R process_MERRA_dataV01.R
+The meteorological data are generated here:

+process_isd_met_dataV01.R

+process_MERRA_dataV01.R

 These generated data are used in the two scripts to generate the efective volumes:

 PUF_PAS_Effective_Volume_ModelMERRA.R

 PUF_PAS_Effective_Volume_ModelVFinal.R

 There is no need to link the data in these scripts, it is already incorporated it.